National Park Service cuts back on hours for historic site in Mount Pleasant - South Carolina Radio Network

 Officials are cutting back on the number of days that the public can visit the former plantation site of a South Carolinian who signed the Constitution.

 The National Park Service announced last week it will no longer open Charles Pinckney National Historic Site on Mondays and Tuesdays, beginning April 30.
-The Mount Pleasant park is located at Pinckney’s former plantation, although limited traces remain of the original home.
-An 1828 cottage at the park now functions as a museum and visitor center.
+The Mount Pleasant park is located at Pinckney’s former plantation.
+Although limited traces remain of the original home, an 1828 cottage at the park now functions as a museum and visitor center.

 “While we know there will be an impact on the public, we believe visitors will come on the five days a week the park is open” Superintendent Tracy Stakely said in the announcement.
 “This closure will provide the park an opportunity to review park operations in order to provide a better visitor experience.”